nuxt/icon/README.md

 **Attributes**:

-When using an icone from Iconify, an `<svg>` will be created, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the navite element.
+When using an icone from Iconify, an `<svg>` will be created, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the native element.

 ```html
 <Icon name="uil:github" color="black" />